Skip to content

 Cannes (7 kilometres west), Alpes-Maritimes

-The estate hosts up to 450 guests across a combination of vaulted stone halls and open terraces overlooking the water, making it one of the largest-capacity châteaux in Provence.
-Nice Côte d'Azur Airport is 30 minutes east, and the venue sits directly on the railway line from Cannes.
-External caterers are welcome, and couples can move the celebration between indoor galleries and sea-facing gardens as the evening unfolds.
+The estate hosts up to 450 guests across vaulted stone halls and open terraces, making it the largest-capacity château in this list.
+Nice Côte d'Azur Airport is 30 minutes east.
+External caterers are welcome.

 Why We Love It